 Operation Pakistan starts with a deal entered into by Special Intelligence, a branch of the CBI with a pilot of an English aircraft going to Russia while halting at Kabul (Afghanistan) during its journey.
 The deal is that he will digress from his route by 200 miles towards Peshawar and take snaps from a very special camera containing a strong infrared film capable of taking pictures in extreme darkness also.
 This deal is struck by the Indian intelligence because of an information got by it regarding preparation of a rocket base by Pakistan containing rockets as the launch vehicles for the nuclear weapons aiming at India.

-The job of paying the agreed sum to the pilot and getting the film containing the desired snaps from him is assigned to a lady Indian intelligence agent named as Geeta Sen who is settled in Kabul apparently working as a journalist there.
+The job of paying the agreed sum to the pilot named as Peter Winston and getting the film containing the desired snaps from him is assigned to a lady Indian intelligence agent named as Geeta Sen who is settled in Kabul apparently working as a journalist there.
 She obtains the film by paying money to the pilot but before she is able to send that to its desired destination, she dies in an incident which is apparently an accident only and nothing more.
 Now the director of Special Intelligence, Colonel Mukherjee sends the hero of this novel – Sunil Kumar Chakravarty to Kabul to claim the dead body and the belongings of Geeta Sen by posing himself as her husband before the authorities so that the film can be obtained.

 Now starts the very interesting chess-like game of checks and checkmates between the Indian intelligence agent Sunil and Abdul Waheed Quraishi, an officer of Pakistani intelligence who is aware of the existence of the film and is after that only.
 Sunil loses that film to Quraishi.
 But since it is very important to know whether any such rocket base is actually there or not, Sunil himself is sent to Pakistan to take those snaps which could not be obtained from the English pilot.
 He is sent to Pakistan under the disguise of the representative of an Iranian company willing to sell Ferro Wolfram to Pakistan.
 Sunil succeeds in reaching the concerned rocket station in Pakistan but gets exposed to the head of the station – Mr. F.H.M.
 Pasha due to stumbling upon Quraishi only.
 However with the help of another Indian intelligence agent already active there, he is able to do something much better than taking snaps of the rocket base.Operation Pakistan is a wonderful spy-thriller.
 The novel is not a thick one but the narrative has been spread on a large canvas, keeping the reader spellbound from the opening scene to the climax.
 Moves and counter-moves of the spies of either side and the interesting incidents associated therewith do not allow the reader to skip even a single line of the narrative.
 The author has been successful in keeping the momentum of the story throughout sans any slackening at any spot.
 The readers feels like moving with the characters and witnessing the narrated things with own eyes.
 Certain intriguing things mentioned in the climax add spice to the already very interesting narrative.